Best French wines to try in 2026: our regional guide

 Best for: Beef carpaccio

-Sweet French red wines that make desert optional
+Sweet French red wines that make dessert optional

 Sweet French red wine comes from renowned regions like Languedoc-Roussillon, Loire Valley, and Bordeaux, featuring key grapes such as Grenache, Syrah, Carignan and Cabernet Franc.
 Influenced by diverse terroirs and traditional winemaking, these wines can be enjoyed on their own or paired beautifully with desserts or strong cheeses.